Justin Bieber discography

-The discography of Canadian singer and songwriter Justin Bieber consists of eight studio albums, one reissued album, three remix albums, three compilation albums, two extended plays, 76 singles (including 22 as a featured artist), and 10 promotional singles.
+The Canadian singer Justin Bieber has released eight studio albums, one reissued album, three remix albums, two live albums, three compilation albums, two extended plays, 76 singles (including 22 as a featured artist), and 10 promotional singles.
 Bieber has attained eight number-one hits on the US Billboard Hot 100 and eight number-one albums on the US Billboard 200 charts.
-Internationally, Bieber has attained 16 number-one singles in Denmark (the most for an international act of all time); 13 in Canada (tied with Drake for the most of all time); 12 in New Zealand (the most for a solo artist of all time); 9 in Australia; 8 in the United Kingdom; 7 each in Ireland, the Netherlands (the most for an international solo artist of all time), and Sweden; and 2 each in France and Germany.
-As of June 2019, Bieber has sold an estimated 150 million records worldwide, making him one of the best-selling music artists of all time.
-According to the Recording Industry Association of America (RIAA), he has sold 24 million albums and 122.5 million digital singles units as a lead artist, in the United States.
+Internationally, Bieber has attained 16 number-one singles in Denmark; 13 in Canada; 12 in New Zealand (the most for a solo artist of all time); 9 in Australia; 8 each in the United Kingdom and Sweden; 7 each in Ireland and the Netherlands; 3 in Germany; and 2 in France.
+As of June 2026, Bieber has sold an estimated 150 million records worldwide, making him one of the best-selling music artists of all time.
+According to the Recording Industry Association of America (RIAA), he has sold 25 million albums and 128.5 million digital singles units as a lead artist, in the United States.
 He was named the "Greatest Pop Star of 2016" by Billboard.
 He was also named the Billboard Year-End Top Male Artist for 2016 and placed number seven on the magazine's Decade-End Top Artists Chart for the 2010s.